 165. The Science of Spirituality.

 The essence is to know the self.
-Krishna calls the knower of self Yogi and says he is superior to Sastra Jnani who has read numerous texts but is still not aware of self (6.46).
-Krishna gave a path to attain it when he said, "Know 'that' by prostration, questioning and service, the wise who have realised the Truth will teach you the knowledge" (3.34).
+Krishna calls the knower of the self a yogi and says he is superior to the shastra jnani who has read numerous texts but is still not aware of self (6.46).
+In this context Krishna earlier said, “Know ‘That’ by prostration, questioning and service, the wise who have realised the Truth will teach you the knowledge” (4.34).

 Essentially, any knowledge which dissolves our ahankaar (I am doer or I am knower) is spiritual knowledge.
-It could be history, physics or medicine where the more we learn the more is left to be learnt, they all have the ability to make us realise that we are just a nimitta matra (an instrument) in the hands of the almighty.
-It is any knowledge that helps in the dissolution of ahankaar like how the salt doll dissolves in the ocean.
+It could be history, physics or medicine where the more we know the more is left to be known.
+All of them can make us realise that we are just a nimitta-maatra (an instrument) in the hands of the Almighty.
+Spiritual knowledge can be any knowledge that helps us in the dissolution of ahankaar like how the salt doll dissolves in the ocean.

 After spiritual knowledge, Krishna mentions logic which is nothing but questioning.
-It is not the logic we use in an argument to prove a point, but it is that logic to find the ultimate truth or spiritual knowledge.
+It is not the logic we use in an argument to prove a point, but the logic used to discover ultimate truth or spiritual knowledge.

-Krishna further says, "I am the beginning “A” amongst all letters; I am the dual word in grammatical compounds.
-I am the everlasting Time, and amongst the creators I am Brahma" (10.33).
+Krishna further says, “I am the first letter ‘A’ of the alphabets; I am the dual word in grammatical compounds.
+I am the everlasting Time, and amongst Creators I am Brahma” (10.33).

-Earlier Krishna said that he is time among measurers and now he says HE is the eternal time.
-It is the time that creates everything and destroys it in due course.
-But time never changes and HE is the eternal time.
+Earlier Krishna said that He is time among measurers, and now He says He is the eternal time.
+It is the time that creates everything and eventually destroys it.
+But time itself never changes and He is that eternal time.

 Comments